shakfu/chuck-max/README.md

   - `[chuck~ <filename>]` : single channel in/out with default chuck file
   - `[chuck~ <N> <filename>]` : N channels with default chuck file

-It's recommended to choose 2 channels for stereo configuration.
+It's recommended to choose 2 channels for stereo audio.

 If a `<filename>` argument is given it will be searched for according to the following rules:

 1. Assume it's an absolute path, use it if it exists.